AmericanPresidentJimmyCarter/yal-discord-bot/README.md

 ## Installation

+Before you do any of this, you will need a bot token.
+If you don't have a bot token, follow [this guide to make a bot](https://www.writebots.com/discord-bot-token/) and then add the bot to your server.

 Presently this is Linux only, but you might be able to make it work with other OSs.

 1. Make sure you have Python 3.10+, virtualenv (`pip install virtualenv`), and CUDA installed.